 If using a GPS to find the site, go via Tewantin (not ‘Old Tewantin Road’) otherwise you’ll be directed via a dirt road.

 Camping groups must provide their own first aid kits when coming on-site.
-Basic first aid kits are in the kitchen and caretaker hut but should only be used for emergencies.
+Basic first aid kits are in the kitchen, cottage and office but should only be used for emergencies.

 No – guests staying at our campsite can shower and use the amenities for free, as this cost is covered in the booking fees.

 Mattresses are provided.
 Linen and pillows are not provided.

 Yes – there is a 5 burner gas BBQ and gas bottle, as well as a well-equipped indoor camp kitchen, featuring two large gas ovens (six burners each and grill plate), two combi ovens, one fridge/freezer, two double sinks and a hand wash basin, two preparation tables, as well as a range of general smaller appliances.
 You will need to supply plates, bowls and cups.

 No – silent generators are permitted, although older styled generators are not permitted due to noise restrictions.

 In accordance with the QLD rural fire service, fires smaller than 2×2 cubic metres are permitted at the campsite.
 (Conditions Permitting) Fires must be contained to designated fire areas and have approval from QCCC’s on-site caretaker.
 Groups are permitted to bring chopped firewood on-site, but are not allowed to bring axes.

 Tewantin Woolworths is a 10-minute drive from the campsite.